HISPlayer/UnrealMetaQuest-SDK/setup-guide.md

 To find this field, go to the Level Outliner and look for the **HISPlayer_Blueprint** actor.
 Then, in the **Details** window, locate the **HISPlayer** section.

-> Note: If you are using the FAB marketplace package, entering a license key is not required.

 <p align="center">
 <img width="849" height="681" alt="image" src="https://github.com/user-attachments/assets/74e9097f-4ab4-41f9-adf0-570e11995b91" />
 </p>